Live Group Training Programme via Zoom

 Commitment and Expectations

-• Recognise that this is a pilot project: it will evolve and mature through feedback mechanisms built in.
-Some details will adapt and may evolve according to what arises, and what is needed as we travel together in the context of the overarching aim.
+Recognise this is a living project: it will evolve and mature through feedback mechanisms built in.
+Some details will adapt and evolve according to what arises, and what is needed or possible as we travel together in the context of the overarching aim.

 Please note and check you are okay that during programme calls, we may record or take a screenshot for our platforms, to illustrate a flavour of the programme to potential future participants.
 (If a video recording, we will not share publically unless we have your specific consent).